 Because you’ll be doing most of your exploration on foot – and thanks to casual South Africa fashion – you’ll want to make comfort your top shoe criterion.
 But if your plan is to spend a lot of time in the cities enjoying the nightlife, you’ll also need to consider a dressier option when finalizing what shoes to pack for South Africa.

 Keep in mind that what you plan on doing – and where you plan to focus your time – will make a difference in which shoes to pack.
 Be sure to have a good sense of the types of activities that most interest you and pack footwear accordingly.

 For sightseeing and long walks in hotter months, you’ll want a comfortable pair of walking sandals.
 Not having to wear socks and letting your feet breathe will help beat the heat.
-For more intense hikes and for safari, you may opt for a pair of durable hiking shoes that protect and support your feet better.
+For more intense hikes in the Drakensberg and for safari, you may opt for a pair of durable hiking shoes that protect and support your feet better.

 Definitely, have a pair of flip flops for the beach and ocean excursions.
 They’ll fit perfectly into local South Africa street fashion in the laid-back coastal towns.

 For what to wear in South Africa at night – if you plan on indulging at more trendy or upscale nightlife hot spots – you’ll need a pair of fancier shoes to go with your party outfit.
 Women can comfortably wear a pair of fashionable sandals or wedges.
 For guys, a pair of boat shoes will work nicely with pants and a collared shirt.

 Females – What to Pack for South Africa

 Hey ladies, here are some suggested items to consider for your what to pack for South Africa list!